ScizorsBLBC/Custom-Input-Source/README.md

 2. **Test in different apps:** Try TextEdit, Terminal, or a web browser
 3. **Check encoding:** Ensure the application supports UTF-8

+### **Layout Validation Errors**
+1. **"Key element with code X is repeated" error:**
+   - This indicates duplicate key mappings in the layout file
+   - Each key code should appear only once in the base mapping
+   - Check the key code reference table for correct mappings
+2. **"Keyboard layout was invalid" error:**
+   - Verify the layout file is valid XML
+   - Ensure all key codes correspond to physical QWERTY positions
+   - Check for missing or incorrect key code mappings

 ## **Technical Specifications**

 ### **File Format & Structure**